Typical Colors of Meth

 The Addictive Nature of Meth in Any Color

 Methamphetamines work directly on the central nervous system.
 Doing so allows them to interfere with our regular neurological activity.
-Regardless of the color, shape, or other physical characteristics, meth is addictive and causes many dangerous side effects.
+Regardless of color, shape, or other physical characteristics, meth is addictive and causes many dangerous side effects.

 Long-Term Risks of Meth Use